 “The fact that the NRED conducted an investigation and closed the case without imposing discipline lends credence to Lazer’s argument that Williams falsely accused him of unethical conduct as a realtor,” they said.
 Further, claims of racism and sexism could also not be determined.

 “Because Williams does not provide adequate evidence of these racist and sexist emails or texts, and there is evidence to the contrary, the district court correctly concluded also as to this point, that it could not determine the she made her complaint to the NRED in good faith,” the judges added.

 Anti-SLAPP motion filed

-Mark Randazza, an attorney frequently defending clients in First Amendment cases, is representing Williams.
+Marc Randazza, an attorney frequently defending clients in First Amendment cases, is representing Williams.
 He defended Williams with an Anti-SLAPP motion.
 Anti-SLAPP, or strategic lawsuit against public participation, is a legal mechanism designed to defend people from being frivolously sued for defamation.
 Nevada’s Anti-SLAPP laws in theory grant quick relief to those accused of defamation, as well as awards for attorney fees.